Andresmup/github-foundations/22_PROJECTS/Readme.md

 Project have build-in workflows to automate common actions.

+## ABOUT PROJECTS

+A project is an adaptable spreadsheet, task-board, and road map that integrates with your issues and pull requests on GitHub to help you plan and track your work effectively.

+You can create and customize multiple views by filtering, sorting, grouping your issues and pull requests, visualize work with configurable charts, and add custom fields to track metadata specific to your team.

+### Staying up-to-date

+<ins>Your projects are built from the issues and pull requests you add, creating direct references between your project and your work.</ins>

+> [!WARNING]
+> Must remember:
+> - Information is synced automatically to your project as you make changes, updating your views and charts.
+> - This integration works both ways, so that when you change information about a pull request or issue in your project, the pull request or issue reflects that information.

+### Adding metadata to your items
+You can use custom fields to add metadata to your issues, pull requests, and draft issues and build a richer view of item attributes.

+<ins>You’re not limited to the built-in metadata (assignee, milestone, labels, etc.) that currently exists for issues and pull requests.</ins>

+For example, you can add the following metadata as custom fields:
+- A date field to track target ship dates.
+- A number field to track the complexity of a task.
+- A single select field to track whether a task is Low, Medium, or High priority.
+- A text field to add a quick note.
+- An iteration field to plan work week-by-week, including support for breaks.

 ## LAYOUT OPTIONS
 A project is componsed of multiple views, you can add more views to your project.